KyraNova/KyraNova/README.md

 🎯 Fun Fact

-I tweak things until they work perfectly—or until I break them completely.
+I tweak things until they work perfectly or until I break them completely.
 No in-between. 😤
 <!---
 KyraNova/KyraNova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.